 Before you begin

-To complete the following task, you must be an owner of the Cloud Platform project where you want to enable the Admin API for users and applications to access.
+To complete the following task, you must be an owner of the Google Cloud project where you want to enable the Admin API for users and applications to access.

 Configuring your project and creating credentials

-To configure your Cloud Platform project and create credentials:
+To configure your Google Cloud project and create credentials:

-Enable both the Google App Engine Admin API and Google Cloud Storage API in your Cloud Platform project:
+Enable both the Google App Engine Admin API and Cloud Storage API in your Google Cloud project:

 Create credentials that users and applications use to access the Admin API in your project.